gve-sw/gve_devnet_n_way_divisible_conference_rooms_webex_devices_macros/README.md

 - Minimum RoomOS version 10.17.1
 - If running RoomOS 11 , minimum version is 11.2.1.0
-- Codec Pro with QuadCam or SpeakerTrack 60 camera array on each room (SP60 support is experimental)
+- Codec Pro or Codec EQ with QuadCam or SpeakerTrack 60 camera array on each room (SP60 support is experimental)

 ## Installation/Configuration